miroculus/r-cluster/README.md

 ## r-cluster

-A nice & easy way to create on demand Clusters on AWS with:
+A nice & easy way to create on demand R Clusters on AWS with:

 - R
 - Access to nodes with ssh without password for user `rstudio`